code-423n4/2022-09-canto/README.md

 ### Concerns

-- What is the tolerance of the lpToken Pricing to large moves in volatility / reserve sizes in both volatile / not-volatile pairs
+- What is the tolerance of the lpToken Pricing to large moves in volatility / reserve sizes in both volatile / not-volatile pairs.
+I.e - try to induce large moves in reserves sizes to force price to be over/under-estimate of actual reserve ratio.
-- Inaccuracy resulting from rounding errors
+- Inaccuracy resulting from rounding errors.
 - StableSwap invariant for stable pairs (x^3y + xy^3) that is used, may also lead to inaccuracy in `getAmountOut` calculations

 ### External Calls